SarahKrym/3ie1_repo/README.md

-#My Course repository for Introduction to Scientific Computing Module
+# My 3ie1-repo
+This is the repository for the scientific computing module.
+All of my code will be saved to this repository.